 Types of Organizational Culture

 The first thing we’ll need to consider is the basic types of organizational culture.
-To be clear, no two businesses have quite the same culture, because no two businesses are made up of the same people, and your people ultimately make your culture unique.
+No two businesses have quite the same culture because neither are made up of the same people!
+Your people ultimately make your culture unique.

-With that said, there are certainly some basic archetypes; some broad categories into which most organizational cultures can be placed.
+With that said, there are certainly some basic types of organizational cultures.
 These are some of the most common ones:

-- Adhocracy.
 The second type of organizational culture is the adhocracy, which is all about creative energy.
-Here, innovation and risk-taking are rewarded, and the people who tend to succeed are the ones with the most entrepreneurial mindsets.
+Innovation and risk-taking are rewarded.
+The people who tend to succeed are the ones with the most entrepreneurial mindsets.
 The primary values are being nimble, dynamic, and ready to embrace change.

 Why is Organizational Culture Important?